lonycell/grafana.v7/packages/grafana-toolkit/README.md

 };
 ```

-To learn more about using Grafana theme please refer to [Theme usage guide](https://github.com/grafana/grafana/blob/master/style_guides/themes.md#react)
+To learn more about using ThingSPIN theme please refer to [Theme usage guide](https://github.com/grafana/grafana/blob/master/style_guides/themes.md#react)

 > We do not support Emotion's `css` prop.
 Use className instead!